 Health & Immunization Information

-Information on immunizations for upcoming cross-cultural programs are posted on each program description page.
-Cross-cultural participants should be aware that some immunizations cannot be given together and may require at least four weeks between injections, so the process should begin with sufficient time.
-Students and leader(s) may arrange for immunizations through EMU Health Services at a minimal cost.
+Information on immunizations for upcoming cross-cultural programs is posted on each program description.
+Cross-cultural participants should be aware that some immunizations cannot be given together and may require four weeks to 6 months between injections, so the process should begin with sufficient time.
+Students and leader(s) may arrange for immunizations through EMU Health Services or the local health department travel immunization clinic.

 EMU is insured by Europ Assistance which operates a twenty-four hour, seven days a week, toll-free emergency assistance service.
 Europ Assistance provides help in locating the nearest, most appropriate medical care, in making emergency contacts, stolen documents, emergency transfer of funds and many other services in the event of serious travel difficulties.
-An EMU identification card, list of services and contact phone numbers are available through the Cross-cultural Programs Office.
+EMU cross-cultural leaders have access to a list of services and contact phone numbers through the Cross-Cultural Programs Office.
 This coverage is not a substitute for an individual health plan.